 Manitoba Hydro is well-positioned to help our utility customers further develop their own renewable energy sources.
 Hydroelectricity is a reliable source of generation that can store energy and respond to fluctuating demands for electricity.
 This flexibility makes it an excellent resource to complement the development of variable wind and solar resources.

 Hydropower from Manitoba can also be used an excellent source of firm base-load renewable energy.

 - The 695 MW Keeyask Generating Station is under construction with an initial in-service date of 2021.

-- A new high-voltage direct current (HVDC) transmission line – Bipole III – is under construction.
+- A new high-voltage direct current (HVDC) transmission line – Bipole III – is under construction and will enter service in the summer of 2018.
 Capable of carrying 2,000 MW, Bipole III will significantly enhance system reliability and increase capacity to transport electricity from generating stations in the north to southern Manitoba.